 To quote the Rosaviastsia document (dated March 9th of this year), “Jets of some operators… with foreign registration are currently located at foreign airfields, including in Turkey, to transfer them to the lessors on the pretext of maintenance.”
 Well, maybe we shouldn’t give them too much credit, they did give the planes back, but they lied about why.

 When asked about Russia’s refusal to turn over the aircraft, a spokeswoman from the Russian embassy in Washington DC took the opportunity to complain about sanctions, “International civil aviation has turned into a tool of political and economic pressure.
 This is nothing but a blatant abuse of international air law,” adding that the sanctions would “adversely affect flight safety.”

 Russia relies on Boeing and Airbus jets manufactured and owned by foreign leasing companies.
 Specific sanctions against the Russian government were designed to address this issue.
 However, we were well aware of the fact that Russia did not own most of its commercial aircraft.
 According to Rob Morris, global head of consultancy at Cirium, and as relayed to WaPo, of the 968 planes in Russia’s commercial fleet, 515 belonged to non-Russian companies.

-The Sukhoi Superjet (a commuter plane) and the much larger Irkut MC-21 are both built in Russia but make extensive use of parts and avionics produced elsewhere.
+The Sukhoi Superjet (a commuter plane) and the much larger Irkut MC-21 are built in Russia but extensively use parts and avionics produced elsewhere.
 They don’t even make their own engines.
 A Russian company has a powerplant for the MC-21 in development, but it won’t be ready to fly anytime soon.

 With its MiG and Sukhoi fighters, Russia fields some formidable military aircraft.
 Maybe one day, they will make use of that experience and expertise to rebuild their commercial fleet.